-The plan was for me to look for my husband’s flash light across the dark desert.
+The plan was for me to look for my husband’s flashlight across the dark desert.
 For the first 10 minutes or so I didn’t see it.
-As we came close to the wash, (a dry seasonal stream bed), I noticed Mark’s light.
-We headed down into the wash and back up the other side to the arch.
+As we came close to the wash (a dry seasonal stream bed), I noticed Mark’s light.
+We headed down into the wash and back up the other side of the arch.

 The Eastern Sierra is one of the best places for photography in California.

 We’ve hiked, biked, backpacked, fished, cross-country skied, snowmobiled, and snow-shoed across those mountains multiple times.
 We never tire of them.
 Every visit is different and each time there are incredible opportunities for creativity.
 We know the area like the back of our hand, and we’re always excited to share this beautiful area with our clients.
-We’ve spent many years in the back country of the Sierra Nevada, so the trips we take with our clients are tame compared to some of the excursions we’ve been on in the past.
+We’ve spent many years in the backcountry of the Sierra Nevada.
+The trips we take with our clients are tame compared to some of the excursions we’ve together in the past.

-What I love about this photo expedition is we help people connect with their photographic imagination.
+What I love about this photo expedition is we help people connect with their photographic imaginations.

 This famous area is home to some of the oldest living organisms on the planet.
 A few trees here are over 5,000 years old!
 They make compelling subjects and with the right light, make beautiful images.
 The trees are located at 10,000’ in elevation, so it takes a little time to get used to the altitude.

-As we puff up the trail, the old trees show themselves, and they never fail to delight with their twisted, gnarled exteriors.
+As we puff up the trail at 10,000′, the old trees show themselves.
+They never fail to delight with their twisted, gnarled exteriors.

-Of course for us, sunset is the ideal time for landscape photography and on this particular trip it was more spectacular than ever.
-The color of the sky developed into the raspberry red that is so characteristic of the Eastern Sierra, and the snowcapped mountains in the distance made for a complete composition.
+For us, sunset is the ideal time for landscape photography.
+On this particular trip, it was more spectacular than ever.
+The color of the sky developed into the raspberry red that is so characteristic of the Eastern Sierra.
+And the snowcapped mountains in the distance made for a complete composition.

 In this particular picture, I was able to bring up the darker areas of the tree in Lightroom and highlight some of the beautiful patterns in the gnarled bark.
 (If you’d like more information on how to do these types of settings in Photoshop or Lightroom, we offer online and in-person classes on this software.)

-If you’re interested in finding out how to shoot like a pro, Jansen Photo Expeditions offers a variety of in person private and group photo workshops and online classes that help you create stunning images.
-Single and multi-day photography workshops are our specialty, and if you’d like to take a longer trip, we offer workshops in Iceland, Big Sur, Yosemite and San Francisco workshops coming up.
+If you’re interested in finding out how to shoot like a pro, Jansen Photo Expeditions offers a variety of in-person private and group photo workshops and online classes that help you create stunning images.